terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

 * `value_specs` - (Optional) Map of additional options.

+* `tags` - (Optional) A set of string tags for the port.

+* `binding` - (Optional) The port binding allows to specify binding information for the port.
+The structure is described below.

 The `fixed_ip` block supports:

 * `subnet_id` - (Required) Subnet in which to allocate IP address for